Jeffrey Epstein Knew He Was Going To Be Arrested In July, According To His Butler

 — julie k. brown (@jkbjournalist) October 7, 2019

 Even after Epstein’s 2008 prison stint, he didn’t have any trouble jumping back into the business world.
 He reportedly began a new company in 2012 called Southern Trust that focused on DNA research and earned over $200 million in revenue from the venture in the subsequent five years.
-And like many things related to Epstein, mystery still surrounds it — it’s unclear where the money pumped into the company came from or why his customers chose to invest in it, given that he jumped from the financial services industry to DNA research.
+And like many things related to Epstein, mystery still surrounds it.
+It’s unclear where the money pumped into the company came from or why his customers chose to invest in it, given that he jumped from the financial services industry to DNA research.

-According to podcaster and managing director of Thiel Capital Eric Weinstein, the current reports on Epstein focus too much on his sexual proclivities and not enough on where he received his vast amount of wealth from.
+According to podcaster and managing director of Thiel Capital Eric Weinstein, the current reports on Epstein focus too much on his sexual proclivities and not enough on where he received his vast amount of wealth.
 Many suggest that Epstein likely gained at least some of his riches by blackmailing wealthy people via his sex trafficking ring.